koli170/FunkTactics/README.md

 - When a fight starts the player must press ENTER twice to continue.

 ### Future Ideas
-If i ever continue this project here are some things i might include
+If I ever continue this project here are some things i might include

 - More moves
 - More enemies